 Posted on 2nd November 2020 at 16:40

-If you've been following the news this year, you will have heard about Jack's Law, which came into force in April 2020 and mandates a minimum of two weeks paid leave after the death of a child or stillbirth.
+In April 2020 Jack's Law came into force though an act of Parliament, it mandates a minimum of two weeks paid leave after the death of a child or stillbirth.

 Pain does not equal purpose